pusher/push-notifications-python/README.rst

 Publishing a Notification
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Once you have created your PushNotifications instance you can publish a push notification to your registered & subscribed devices:
+Once you have created your Beams PushNotifications instance you can publish a push notification to your registered & subscribed devices:

 .. code::